 On the 1 October 2018, the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (SI 2018 No. 486) come into force.
 These regulations will replace a number of pieces of legislation and will provide a new single licensing regime for a number of animal licensing activities.
 One of these activities is the keeping or training of animals for exhibition.

 Licences held under the current system for performing animals will remain in force until the 1 April 2019.

 Other ways to apply

-Download the Performing Licence Application Form (pdf 271 kb) and post to: Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Download the Application Form (pdf 408 kb) and post to: Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 There is an application fee payable upon application however, should we require the expertise of an animal specialist this may incur further costs at your expense before a Licence is issued.